dmy/elm-sh-completion/README.md

 ## Notes
-* Packages are auto-completed from the local cache for efficiency, so this does not work for new packages
+* Packages are auto-completed from the local cache for efficiency, so this does not work for new packages.
-* Zsh completion uses bashcompinit
+* Zsh completion uses bashcompinit.
-* Cygwin is theorically supported, but this has not been tested yet
+* Cygwin is theorically supported, but this has not been tested yet.
 * `elm-json` comes with its own auto-generated completion scripts for bash, zsh and fish.
 See `elm-json completions --help`.